tsheporamantso/Awesome_books/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Personal Portfolio <a name="about-project"></a>
+# 📖 Awesome Books <a name="about-project"></a>

-This project is about my personal portfolio based on figma design provided by Microverse.

-**Personal Portfolio** is a mobile version personal portfolio with a synopsis about myself and projects worked on.
+This Awesome books project is based on an online website that allows users to add/remove books and their authors from a list of books or to form a library of books which are stored in a local storage.

+**Awesome Books** In this project, we will built a basic website that allows users to add/remove books from a list.
+We achieved that by using JavaScript objects and arrays.
+We also dynamically modified the DOM and added basic events

 ## 🛠 Built With <a name="built-with"></a>

 - HTML
 - CSS
+- JavaScript

 ### Tech Stack <a name="tech-stack"></a>